Livestock handling and processing

 #Livestock transport operators

-Livestock transporters that move animals from one certified farm or facility to another are not required to hold organic certification, but are eligible to be certified.
+No. Livestock transporters that move animals from one certified farm or facility to another are not required to hold organic certification.
+Transporters are eligible for organic certification.

 - How animals are transported